How Much Does it Cost to Treat Rising Damp?

 Not only that, but it can actually cause serious damage if you don't apply it correctly, such as if you apply it to a wall that does not actually require such treatment.

-This highlights just one of the many reasons why it’s important to know exactly what you’re doing if you want to treat rising damp DIY.
-Otherwise, hire a rising damp specialist.
+This highlights just one of the many reasons why hiring a rising damp specialist is recommended.
 Rising damp on internal walls can often be dealt with using DPC injections.

 Pros: